nschloe/pytest-codeblocks/README.md

 ================================= 56 passed in 0.08s ==================================
 ```
-By default, pytest-codeblocks will only pick up code blocks with `python` syntax
+By default, pytest-codeblocks will only pick up code blocks with `python` and
-highlighting.
+`sh`/`bash` syntax highlighting.

 #### Skipping code blocks